thakurishan192/SCM_Fiinal_Project/README.md

   The login page is not positioned correctly on the screen.
 This can cause layout issues and user confusion.

 c.Additional Issues:
-  Text formatting errors on certain pages, Image loading issues, Menu navigation problems
+  Text formatting errors on certain pages, Image loading issues, Menu navigation problems.